frederikprijck/blog.kwintenp/_posts/2017-09-08-code-formatting-with-rxjs.md

 }
 ```

-I updated the code so that all of the functions passed to the operators are first created as nested functions.
+I updated the code so that all the functions passed to the operators are first created as nested functions.
 This might feel a little weird at first, creating nested functions, but if we look at the last few lines of code, these have become so much cleaner.
 If you know what the operators of RxJS do, you can actually read what is happening (I must admit, naming these functions might not be my strongest feat :)).
 You only have to look at the last lines of this function.
 The implementation details of the nested functions is irrelevant (remember, declarative is easier to read).
-I find this approach really helpfull and tend to use it a lot, especially for functions that are longer than a single line.
+I find this approach really helpful and tend to use it a lot, especially for functions that are longer than a single line.

 ### Avoid using nested observables